rickfay/z17-randomizer/README.md

 Some notes about Nice Bombs:
   - Glitched logic *DOES* guarantee at least 10 Maiamai will be available for any checks requiring Nice Bombs
   - If you spend your Maiamai on anything other than Nice Bombs, you may potentially doom your seed.
-Regular Bomb boosts may save you, but if progression is on Southern Ruins TDungeon with Nice Bombs there's no salvaging it.
+Regular Bomb boosts may save you, but if progression is on Southern Ruins Treasure Dungeon with Nice Bombs there's no salvaging it.
 YOU HAVE BEEN WARNED.

 ## Known Issues

+- Bow of Light crashes the game if used outside the final boss arena (on console)
 - After Ravio gives out the Bracelet from the Bow Item Slot in his shop, the model remains until you leave and reenter.
 - Despite Maiamais being available for collection from game start, the Maiamai cave itself is still sealed shut and thus Bombs are still required to turn in any Maiamai
 - Opening the Portals early has some side effects: